rwb/ccjs710/README.md

 >
 ```

-* Notice how ```logit.separated''' is calculated using only the intercept term from the regression model.
+* Notice how `logit.separated' is calculated using only the intercept term from the regression model.
 * Next, we calculate the log-likelihood ratio test comparing the constrained and free models:

 ```r